Peckham Rye railway station: Services

-Services are operated using a mixture of rolling stock including Class 376, 377, 378, 465, 466 and 700 EMUs.
+During the peak hours, additional services between Orpington, Kentish Town and Luton call at the station.
+In addition, the service to London Blackfriars is extended to and from Welwyn Garden City via Finsbury Park.

+The station is also served by a limited London Overground service of one train per day to and two trains per day from Battersea Park.

+On Sundays, the services between London Bridge and Beckenham Junction do not run.

 Connections

 London Buses routes 12, 37, 63, 78, 197, 343, 363, P12 and P13 and night routes N63 and N343 serve the station; some via the bus station.

 In popular culture

 In the first episode of The Sweeney, "Ringer", the station's platforms, steps, and entrance were filmed for Regan and Carter's chase on foot of Billy who had stolen Regan's girlfriend's car.

-It is shown in the introduction of the Channel 4 show "Desmond's".
+It is shown in the introduction of the Channel 4 show Desmond's.